Marx, Karl

 A monument dedicated to Marx and Engels in Shanghai, China (Source: Wikimedia)

-Karl Marx Monument in Chemnitz (known as Karl-Marx-Stadt from 1953 to 1990) (Source: Wikimedia)
+Karl Marx Monument in Chemnitz, known as Karl-Marx-Stadt from 1953 to 1990 (Source: Wikimedia)

-CPI(M) poster in Kerala, India (Source: Wikimedia)
+A CPI(M) poster in Kerala, India (Source: Wikimedia)

 Karl Marx and Friedrich Engels monument in Marx-Engels Forum, Berlin-Mitte, Germany (Source: Wikimedia)